immersive-web/webxr/spatial-tracking-explainer.md

 * Some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
 * When a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
 * An inside-out based tracking system is temporarily unable to locate the user (ex: due to poor lighting conditions) and is unable to relate the new map fragment to the previous map fragment when it recovers
-* When the user has travelled far enough from the origin of an `XRUnboundedReferenceSpace` that floating point error would become problematic
+* When the user has travelled far enough from the origin of an `unbounded` reference space that floating point error would become problematic

-The `onreset` event will **NOT** fire as an `XRUnboundedReferenceSpace` makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.
+The `onreset` event will **NOT** fire as an `unbounded` reference space makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.

 ## Appendix A : Miscellaneous